Pipeline YAML Reference#

 displayed in the UI.

-Tip: It is considered a good practice to give descriptive names to all the
+Tip: It is strongly recommended that you give descriptive names to all

 jobs